minio/docs/docs/multiple-minio-servers-with-traefik.md

 with different credentials that get routed automatically by Træfɪk.

 We will launch the Minio instances with volume mounts from the host system.
-If you prefer data containers please take a look at the [Minio Docker cookbook](running-minio-in-docker.md).
+If you prefer data containers please take a look at the [Minio Docker quickstart guide](https://docs.minio.io/docs/minio-docker-quickstart-guide).

 ```sh
 for i in $(seq 1 5); do